 Use the job description to determine the types of growth the company might find valuable.
 This includes click-through rates, revenue, new clients, or staff increases.

 - Grew annual revenue from technology client accounts by an average of 10 percent annually over five years.

-- Developed email marketing strategy that drove 700,000 click-throughs from e-newsletters to company’s online store.
+- A developed email marketing strategy that drove 700,000 click-throughs from e-newsletters to the company’s online store.

 Whether you are applying to a small business with two employees or a multi-national corporation, chances are good they appreciate money saved.
 That, or they appreciate saving time (yes, time is money).